-- 31. Drain any residual filtrate collected in the receiver into the graduated cylinder. - 32.
+- 30. Open the needle valve and drain any residual filtrate collected in the receiver into the graduated cylinder. - 31.
 Record the total amount of filtrate collected in the graduate cylinder by reading from the bottom of the meniscus curve.
-Multiply this amount in milliliters by 2. - 33.
+Multiplying the amount in milliliters by 2. - 32.
 Remove the cell from the heating jacket after once again checking that the valve stems are tightly closed.
-An optional cell carrying tool (#170-40) makes this a simple and safe operation.
+An optional Cell Carrying Tool (#170-40) makes this a simple and safe operation.